fernandoPalluzzi/SEMgraph/README.md

 &nbsp;

+## SEMgraph projects

+- [**SEMgsa**]().
+SEM-based gene set analysis tool enabling perturbed pathway and gene finding by exploiting the causal structure of a graph.

+- **SEMtree** (forthcoming).
+Tree-based structure learning methods implemented with graph and data-driven SEM-based algorithms.

+- **SEMbap** (forthcoming).
+Exhaustive search of all possible missing edges of a mixed acyclic graph (BAP or DAG) through bow-free covariance search and d-separation evaluation.

+&nbsp;

 ## Available datasets

 **SEMgraph** offers several datasets to work with, for both training and research.
 They include (**\*\*** available with the [**SEMdata**](https://github.com/fernandoPalluzzi/SEMdata) expansion):